-The Queen Sonja Art Foundation was established in 2011 to promote graphic art, generate interest and stimulate the development of contemporary printmaking.
+The HM Queen Sonja Art Foundation was established in 2011 with the mission to promote graphic art, foster interest, and stimulate the development of contemporary printmaking.

-The Foundation's major activities involve recognizing graphic artists through awards.
-The Foundation currently has three awards,.
-These are:
+The Foundation's primary activities include acknowledging outstanding graphic artists through awards.
+Currently, the Foundation presents three distinct awards:

-The Queen Sonja Print Award: The award will recognize a young artist who has excelled in the art of printmaking.
-The awardee receives NOK 1 000 000 to support his or her work and a residency at the prestigious Atelje Larsen workshop in Helsingborg, Sweden.
-This graphic art award is the largest of its kind internationally.
+The Queen Sonja Print Award: Recognizing artists who have excelled in the art of printmaking, this prestigious graphic art award stands as the largest of its kind internationally.
 It was formerly known as the Queen Sonja Nordic Art Award.

-QSPA Inspiration Award, Kjell Nupen Memorial Grant: In memory of Kjell Nupen, this award recognizes emerging graphic artists or printmakers from the Nordic countries and is awarded in collaboration with master printer Bill Goldston at Universal Limited Art Editions (ULAE).
-The awardee receives NOK 50 000 and a 10-day educational stay at ULAE’s renowned printmaking workshop on Long Island, New York.
+The QSPA Inspiration Award: In memory of Kjell Nupen, this award acknowledges emerging graphic artists and printmakers from the Nordic countries.
+It is awarded in collaboration with master printer Bill Goldston at Universal Limited Art Editions (ULAE).
+The award was first introduced as the Kjell Nupen Memorial Grant in 2014.

-QSPA Lifetime Award: This is the newest award under the QSPA, and was presented for the first time in 2018.
-This award is a celebration of an artist's career and lifetime contribution to graphic art and printmaking.
+The QSPA Lifetime Award: Introduced in 2018, this is the newest addition to the QSPA awards.
+It serves as a tribute to an artist's career and lifetime contributions to graphic art and printmaking.